 Four kinds of jobs on four different moments of the day

-As a PhD-student you have different kind of jobs and tasks to do.
-Often, you can roughly divide them into four types: solving problems, using your creativity, sorting things and act upon that and planning.
+As a PhD-student you have different kinds of jobs and tasks to do.
+Often, you can roughly divide them into four types: solving problems, using your creativity, sorting things and act upon them, and planning.
 What can you do best when?
 You can also divide your day into four parts.
 A schedule that works for a lot of people:

-Tasks you need your brain for, you can best do when you start.
+Tasks you need your brain for, you can do best at the start of the day.
 You are still fresh.
 Reading could be one of the things that fit in here as well, you also need your head for that to see what you can use your reading for.

 After being busy for a few hours, your brains are warmed up.
-A good moment to see if you can do something new, getting clearity in your thoughts.
-Free writing can be an enormous help to get that clearity.
+A good moment to see if you can do something new, getting clarity in your thoughts.
+Freewriting can be of enormous help to get that clarity.

 Sorting things and act: after lunch

-The time after your lunch is a good time to be busy: for instance with data analysis – if they are the kind of analysis that don’t take to much of your thinking.
+The time after your lunch is a good time to be busy: for instance with data analysis – if they are the kind of analysis that doesn’t take too much of your thinking.
 So dome some sorting that doesn’t require too much thinking.
-Do work you can be busy with, so you don’t fall asleep: answering emails, organizing paperwork, making phonecalls, those kind of activities.
-Make sure you do activities that you can be busy with.
+Do work you can be busy with, so you don’t fall asleep: answering emails, organizing paperwork, making phone calls, that kind of activities.
+Keep yourself busy,

-15.00 This time is a great moment for meetings: you can do something different, and are still fresh enough to keep your mind with it.
+This time is a great moment for meetings: you can do something different and are still fresh enough to keep your mind with it.

 Use the last hour of your working day to plan the activities for your next day.
 Make sure that you know what to do in your ‘problem solving time’ and in your ‘creative time’.
-Usually it is no problem whatsoever to fill your afternoon with all kinds of activities that need to happen.
+Usually, it is no problem whatsoever to fill your afternoon with all kinds of activities that need to be done.

 The main reason to plan is to make sure you can make a kick start the next day.